Christian-von-Uffel/Is-this-book-good-extension/README.md

 # Is this book good? for Google Chrome

-Tired of regretting bad book purchases? now you can spot them in `< 1 second` with the free Is this book good extension.
+Tired of regretting bad book purchases?

+We are too, and after repeating the same process over and over again to filter out potentially bad book purchases, we decided to built a tool that would do this for us instead.

+We know that it's not possible to "know" if a book is "good" before we read it, but by looking out negative signals we can help answer this fundamental question: "Is this book good?"

+Is This Book Good

 _Soon it will be published in the Chrome Web Store_, but until then you can install it yourself without any coding experience.

-**Install the extension**
+**How to Install the extension**

 1. Click the 'clone or download' dropdown in the top right of this screen
 2. Choose 'download ZIP'